When redesigning a website, the pursuit of what looks good on the eye is often the primary focus, and it can be easy to ignore search engine ranking.

-This can reveal some surprises that you didn’t realize were there, so check through the list.
+This can reveal some surprises that you didn’t realise were there, so check through the list.
 Duplicate homepages or old html versions of the site are what you are looking for.

 Pro tip: Even if you have a huge site, it’s worth viewing these results, before and after a redesign, as you can find patterns of thin, mixed or duplicate content.

 For example, maybe review pages that are duplicated off product pages where this wasn’t an issue before, or blog tags, etc. which have not been excluded from Google.
 This can be a great way to fix problems before they become an issue for your site’s rank.

 Look for neglected and old content by checking in Google Search Console for pages that have no traffic and low or zero impressions.